Tenor: Other uses

 There are four parts in barbershop harmony: bass, baritone, lead, and tenor (lowest to highest), with "tenor" referring to the highest part.
 The tenor generally sings in falsetto voice, corresponding roughly to the countertenor in classical music, and harmonizes above the lead, who sings the melody.
-The barbershop tenor range is Middle C to A one octave above Middle C, though it is written an octave lower.
+The barbershop tenor range is Middle C to A one octave above Middle C, though it is written an octave higher.
 The "lead" in barbershop music is equivalent to the normal tenor range.

 In bluegrass music, the melody line is called the lead.
 Tenor is sung an interval of a third above the lead.
 Baritone is the fifth of the scale that has the lead as a tonic, and may be sung below the lead, or even above the lead (and the tenor), in which case it is called "high baritone".